2025–2026 Philippine anti-corruption protests: September 27

 The civil society group Tindig Paombong organized a protest in Paombong, Bulacan, to raise concerns over alleged corruption and the quality of flood control projects in the town, which residents claimed had contributed worsening flood in their communities.
 Issues related to Paombong's water supply largely provided by PrimeWater, a company that has faced criticism for service deficiencies, were also highlighted.
 The protest concluded in front of the municipal hall of Paombong where students, local leaders, and representatives of various organizations delivered speeches.
 The event was estimated have drawn around 500 participants from different parts of Bulacan.

 September 29

-Students from the University of Santo Tomas (UST) and Far Eastern University (FEU) staged walkouts in Manila, both lead by student councils and university chapters of chapters of Kabataan Partylist, Anakbayan, and LFS.
+Students from the University of Santo Tomas (UST) and Far Eastern University (FEU) staged walkouts in Manila, both led by student councils and university chapters of chapters of Kabataan Partylist, Anakbayan, and LFS.
 At FEU, the demonstration titled "Tamaraws, Unite!
 Walkout For Our Rights!" took place along Nicanor Reyes Street and was organized by student councils and youth groups.
 Participants raised their concerns over blended learning setup, rising tuition fees, and called for greater transparency in school policies.
 The protests also addressed broader issues including corruption, police brutality, and democratic rights in the Philippines.
 Student leaders condemned the denial of other media and government authorities of the police brutality in response to the September 21 riots.

 KMU and other groups rallied outside the headquarters of the Philippine National Police in condemnation of police violence during the September 21 anti-corruption demonstrations in Manila.